1. Create an account.

 FreeFiltering is a DNS-based web filtering system designed to make the internet a “Safer Place for Souls™”.
 That means we’ll help you block websites that are devoted to promoting evil.
-We’re launching our beta product to the public on May 1st, 2021.
 We’ll help you automatically block ~1.8 million pornographic websites already catalogued in our database.
 And since porn purveyors are slick, and constantly putting up new sites to suck in innocent victims – we’ve built artificial intelligence that automatically detects if a brand-new website is pornographic, so its blocked before it even loads.
 Over time, we’ll be adding additional block categories for websites that promote values contrary to the historic Christian tradition.
 More importantly, as we grow, we’ll build tools to educate you on how to become a better steward of your God-given resources by redirecting your spending and investments to companies that don’t actively promote evil causes.
 We’ll need your help and input to build the service in a way that brings glory to the Father, Son, & Holy Spirit. ✞

 How does it work?

 Simple Answer: Change a simple setting on your router – devices connected to your wi-fi through the router won’t be able to access blocked websites.